 10 Year Mission

-Five Symposia have taken place, resulting in a world class collection of large granite works of art that make up the new Sculpture Trail of Maine.
+Five Symposia took place over a ten year span, resulting in a world class collection of large granite works of art that make up the new Maine Sculpture Trail.

 The first symposium was held on the campus of the Schoodic Education and Research Center on Schoodic Point (SERC).
 Seven sculptures were installed in sponsoring towns beginning a unique collection of public art in Downeast Maine.
 Communities: Steuben, Milbridge, Ellsworth, Southwest Harbor, Sullivan, Winter Harbor and SERC.